 The Fair Labor Standards Act (FLSA) is the federal statute that also makes computer professionals exempt from:

-Our California labor and employment lawyers will highlight the following in this article about the computer professional exemption:
+Our California labor and employment lawyers will address the following in this article about the computer professional exemption:

 - 1. What laws are computer professionals exempt from?